The LookML Projects page provides list of all the LookML projects on the Looker instance and shows all the models in each project.

 The Pending Projects section contains models that are configured with a project name but that have not yet been generated.
 Thus, the Pending Projects section contains projects and models that are only configured and that do not yet have any LookML.

-Configuring models before the project exists is useful if you have developers who have not been given the
+Configuring models before the project exists is useful if you have developers who have not been given either the

-manage_models permission.
+manage_project_models permission.
 Because the model has already been configured, those developers can run queries as soon as they create the project and that model.
 When the project is generated, then the listing for that project moves to the top section of the LookML Projects page.

 The Pending Projects section includes the following elements: